Managing AI privacy settings in Microsoft Edge

 • Route Copilot-enabled devices through a proxy or web filter that can inspect and block suspicious outbound requests.

-• Use DNS and TLS inspection on corporate-grade firewalls to detect unexpected exfiltration points.
+• Use DNS and TLS inspection on corporate-grade firewalls to spot unexpected exfiltration points.

 Concrete example:

 • Create a network rule that forces Copilot devices to use a proxy with logging.
-That gives an audit trail without altering the browser UI.
+That gives an audit trail without changing the browser UI.

 Implementing effective security measures